-Learning how to lose weight is important if you value weight loss.
-We offer you psychology tools for weight loss.
+Learning how not to become obese is important for your current and future health.
+Here we offer free psychology tools for weight loss.

 Quality in, quality out; garbage in, garbage out.
 So, nourish your mind daily with quality mental "food."

 Suppose that you didn't want to bother increasing your understanding in favor of just asking some expert.
-That might seem like a good idea until you realize that, without having expertise yourself, you have no way to know how to select an expert!
+That might seem like a good idea, but without having expertise yourself, you have no way to know how to select an expert!

-Lots of people are happy to tell you what to do and even to sell you their courses.
-To the degree that you do not already understand what they are talking about, it's impossible for you to determine whether those materials are a waste of time and money or not.
+Lots of people want to sell you courses.
+To the degree that if you do not already understand what they are talking about, it's not possible to know whether those courses are a waste of money or not.